Schedule Number 21267

 Course Assessment and Grading

 Your final grade will be based on the following:

 - This grade is determined equally by:

-- Your in-person contributions during lecture, your contributions to a Cool Things You Learned session, and your participation in the Final Project Prototype Demo session
+- Your in-person contributions during lecture and your participation in the Final Project Prototype Demo session

 - Your contributions to the course discussion board on Blackboard.
 You are expected to make one post per week (approximately 250 words) and to leave one comment on another student’s post.
 Your posts can be on any topic related to that week’s course material: something you liked, something you hated, something you discovered, something interesting that you noticed, etc. Posts and comments must be submitted by 11:59pm Sunday; no late submissions are accepted.

 - You will hone your HTML and CSS skills by making a deliberately ugly 1990s-style “homepage” for a fictional/literary character of your choosing.

 - You will submit a short critical essay (1250-1500 words) or Creative Intervention (with approx. 500 words of explanation) into one of the texts/debates we’ve studied this semester.
 This assignment must be submitted in a digital web-based format (i.e., either in HTML/CSS or as a Twine story).